openSUSE/python-suseapi/docs/bugzilla.rst

       :rtype: list of integers
       :throw: :exc:`BuglistTooLarge` in case search result is too long.

+      Searches for bugs matching given criteria, you can construct the query based on the bugzilla web interface.

    .. method:: get_recent_bugs(startdate)

       :param startdate: Date from which to search.